matt23654/matt23654.github.io/README.md

 ## Introduction

-Since the release of DeepSeek-R1, there has been huge community interest in applying GRPO to reasoning models.
+Since the release of DeepSeek-R1, there has been huge community interest in applying GRPO (Group Relative Policy Optimization) to reasoning models.
 However, large models like DeepSeek-R1 are very computationally expensive to train from scratch and so the open-source community has exploded with large numbers of proof of concepts and examples based on small models.
 [TinyZero](https://github.com/Jiayi-Pan/TinyZero) and [Mini-R1](https://www.philschmid.de/mini-deepseek-r1) are examples showing that small 3b models can learn complex reasoning directly from scratch using GRPO.

 It has also been shown that reasoning capabilities can be learned for smaller models by using filtered traces of larger models [S1](https://huggingface.co/simplescaling/s1.1-32B).
 This appears to have several advantages, firstly it is way cheaper than training a model like DeepSeek-R1 from scratch and secondly the smaller model is then cheaper to inference and can be used on far cheaper hardware than DeepSeek-R1 which requires an optimized datacentre deployment.